llama-risk/aave-research/community_updates/november_2024.md

 #### New Chain

 - [\[ARFC\] Deployment of Aave on Linea](https://governance.aave.com/t/arfc-deployment-of-aave-on-linea/19852/4) - we applied our new Chain Qualification Framework (CQF).
-Great [technical report](https://governance.aave.com/t/bgd-aave-linea-infrastructure-technical-evaluation/19903) from @bdg and [risk report](https://governance.aave.com/t/arfc-deployment-of-aave-on-linea/19852/6?u=llamarisk) from @chaoslab.
+Great [technical report](https://governance.aave.com/t/bgd-aave-linea-infrastructure-technical-evaluation/19903) from @bdg and [risk report](https://governance.aave.com/t/arfc-deployment-of-aave-on-linea/19852/6?u=llamarisk) from @chaoslabs.
 There is a marginal level of overlap, although we strongly feel that this benefits the DAO.
 - [\[TEMP CHECK\] Aave V3 Deployment on the Spiderchain (Botanix Labs)](https://governance.aave.com/t/temp-check-aave-v3-deployment-on-the-spiderchain-botanix-labs/19792/8) - preliminary review as this chain is yet to be launched and had an intro call with the team and signing an NDA.

 #### GHO related

-A few initiatives from karpatkey_TokenLogic and ACI are support to GHO, which we were happy to review:
+A few initiatives from karpatkey_TokenLogic and ACI are supporting GHO, which we were happy to review:

 - [\[ARFC\] Increase wstETH Borrow Rate on Lido Instance](https://governance.aave.com/t/arfc-increase-wsteth-borrow-rate-on-lido-instance/19706/2)
 - [\[ARFC\] Mint & Deploy 10M GHO into Aave v3 Lido Instance](https://governance.aave.com/t/arfc-mint-deploy-10m-gho-into-aave-v3-lido-instance/19700/2)